bg-write/chatGPT-cheatsheet/README.md

 [Return to top](#top)

-This section is a breakdown of ChatGPT's overall documentation (sections "Get started," "Guides," and "Chat Plugins") with related links.
+This section breaks down ChatGPT's overall documentation with related links on obtaining API keys and example projects to get you started.
 When in doubt, you can always go straight to the source and explore from there: <https://platform.openai.com/>

 ---